Power Up 2022 AT Conference and Expo

 In this session, we will review recent updates within PRC-Saltillo, an AAC device company.
 Since March 2020, PRC-Saltillo has released a new device (hello Via Pro), launched a new Trial Device Program (keep your trial device until your new one arrives), created a new TeleTips AAC website, updated the Empower (PRC) software and Chat (Saltillo) software with many exciting new additions and a more user-friendly experience, upgraded AAC Language Lab, and other online resources, and in Missouri, the consultant coverage has changed.
 We will review these enhancements and changes.
 Please join in on this informational session.
 We are proud of our new offerings and products!

-A2 – FREE UDL Tools to Support Reading and Writing Across Multilpe Web Browsers
+A2 – FREE UDL Tools to Support Reading and Writing Across Multilpe Web Browsers (Also available as a virtual session) - Video Conference Theater

 By Tara Wineinger